FuelLabs/sway/sway-lang-docs/src/documentation/program-types/script.md

 Some properties of a script include:

 - It cannot be called by a contract
-- It has no persistent storage but can interact with storage through a contract
+- It is stateless but can interact with storage through a contract
+- Can call multiple contracts

 ## Calling a contract